 HL is beginning to make sustainable investment a bigger part of its offering, relaunching its Wealth Shortlist in June 2020 to include responsible funds for the first time.
 The list is made up of funds chosen by experts as having the greatest potential to financially outperform their peers over the long term.

-There are currently six funds in the ‘Responsible Funds’ category, which are Liontrust SF Corporate Bond, Aegon Ethical Equity, BNY Mellon Sustainable Real Return, Janus Henderson UK Responsible Income, Troy Trojan Ethical Income (Class X), and Legal & General Future World ESG Developed Index.
+There are currently 10 funds in the ‘Responsible Funds’ category, which include the Liontrust SF Corporate Bond, Aegon Ethical Equity, BNY Mellon Sustainable Real Return, Janus Henderson UK Responsible Income, Troy Trojan Ethical Income (Class X), and Legal & General Future World ESG Developed Index.
 HL has produced its own guide to ESG investing.

 Minimum investment: £25 per month or any lump sum